Simon Wright (musician): Career

 Wright began his career with local band Tora Tora (not to be confused with the American glam metal group), before joining Manchester group A II Z, a new wave of British heavy metal band founded in 1979 in Manchester, England by guitarist Gary Owens.
-The full line-up consisted of David Owens (vocals), Gary Owens (guitar), Gam Campbell (bass), Karl Reti (drums).
-They acquired a local following in Manchester, and were signed by Polydor Records, eager to cash in on the exploding NWOBHM boom.
+The full line-up consisted of David Owens (vocals), Gary Owens (guitar), Gam Campbell (bass), and Karl Reti (drums).
+They acquired a local following in Manchester and were signed by Polydor Records, eager to cash in on the exploding NWOBHM boom.
 A single live album, The Witch of Berkley, followed in 1980.
 Reti was subsequently replaced by Wright.
-The band disintegrated and Wright went on to perform in Tytan and recorded on their full-length debut album Rough Justice, however; that band also dissolved shortly before the release of the debut.
+The band disintegrated, and Wright went on to perform in Tytan and recorded on their full-length debut album Rough Justice; however, that band also dissolved shortly before the release of the debut.

 Wright, just a month shy of turning twenty years old, joined AC/DC after their drummer, Phil Rudd, left in May 1983.
 Wright responded to an ad at the urging of a friend that AC/DC had put out in the weekly paper 'Sounds' that stated "Rock Drummer Wanted.
 If you don't hit hard, don't apply."
 Wright played three songs at the audition.
 Two hours after the audition, Wright got the call that he had gotten the gig.
-AC/DC recorded three albums with Wright in the mid-late 80s; Fly on the Wall, Who Made Who and Blow Up Your Video.
+AC/DC recorded three albums with Wright in the mid-late 80s: Fly on the Wall, Who Made Who and Blow Up Your Video.
 Wright left the group in November 1989 to join Dio, and was replaced by Chris Slade.
 Wright joined Rhino Bucket when he wasn't working with Dio to replace the departed Liam Jason for their third album, 1994's independently released Pain.
 In 2007, he reunited with the band and is featured on The Hardest Town.